-"Our entry point into the Mythoverse is the land of Mythoversal Hellas, where we disrupt and deconstruct Greek, Hellenic, Roman, and Byzantine sources to create a mythic environment that's inclusive, inviting, and relevant.
-The setting is a window into the past and a mirror for today."
+"Our entry point into the Mythoverse is the land of Mythoversal Hellas, where we disrupt and deconstruct Greek, Hellenic, Roman, and Byzantine sources to create a mythic environment that’s inclusive, inviting, and relevant.
+The setting provides a window into the past and a mirror for today."

 Background: The P.I.E.
 People

 PIE culture, short for Proto-Indo-European, originated thousands of years ago in the steppe country north of the Black Sea.
 Or, by an alternate theory, it all began in Anatolia.
 Either way, the PIEs spread far and wide, providing the common origin to Germanic